1 – Introduction

 Could this be a crude explanation then for the power of modern broadcasting?
 Could it not be how someone from the 1st century might attempt to explain how the Antichrist’s life-power, even spiritual power, will get transmitted via the air waves into every household in the modern world?

 Of course, what John didn’t understand was that those “miracles”, those technological miracles, did a lot more than just bring the “image” to “life”; they also created the “image” (in “reflection” form) and distributed it into every corner of the world.
 The whole process was simultaneous and instantaneous – what we call broadcasting a TV image.
 But for him, it was impossible to grasp this, to realize how streamlined the whole process was going to become.
-So he separates the different aspects of the process, explaining it in cumbersome terms according to his understanding of what the process of creating, distributing, and giving life to an image would entail.
+So he separates the different aspects of the process, explaining it in cumbersome fashion according to his understanding of what the process of creating, distributing, and giving life to an image would entail.

 Another point to remember: It isn’t necessarily the person, the False Prophet, who gives “life” to the image.
 The “he” in this passage refers to the “beast from the earth”, the system that operates under the leadership of the False Prophet; the actual term “false prophet” doesn’t appear until chapter 19.
 Like the other “beast from the sea” (the Antichrist), these “beast” terms describe both the person and the system that the person is the head of.
 And it is sometimes difficult to tell in a passage whether it’s the person being referred to, or his empire, or both.
 (See Appendix 6 for a discussion about the personification of the term “beast”.)

 The same can be said about this Beast’s power to cause everyone to receive the “mark” for buying and selling (13:16-17).
 If he’s capable of doing that, then it implies that he must control and own the computer credit systems of the financial world, pointing again to the fact that he must be fabulously wealthy.
-We can understand then why verse 11 of this chapter says about the earth-Beast that “he exerciseth all the power of the first beast. . . and causeth the earth. . . to worship the first beast.”
+We can understand then why verse 11 of this chapter says about the Earth-Beast that “he exerciseth all the power of the first beast. . . and causeth the earth. . . to worship the first beast.”
+(13:12)

 Revelation 13 starts with a description of the world’s final empire as a horrific-looking “beast” with horns and heads and features of a leopard, bear, and lion.
-As the passage continues, the “beast” seems to transition from empire into person: “they worshiped the beast” (in the ancient “beast” empires, it was common for emperors – persons – to be worshiped); “a mouth speaking great things and blasphemies” (Hitler, an example of an Antichrist-type person, had great speaking ability); “worship the image of the beast” (if the “beast” actually looked like a beast, instead of like a person, who would want to worship an “image” like that?).
-(13:4,5,15)
+As the passage continues, the “beast” seems to transition from empire into person:

 This does not mean to say that the government system, the state (along with its leader), could not be worshiped (as long as the citizens are not aware of that state’s beast-like nature).
 In modern times we have seen this sort of thing firsthand.
 According to communist doctrine, for example, the transformation of the state into utopia is held up as the ultimate ideal and goal of history; and its leaders (Marx, Lenin, Stalin, Mao) became objects of worship.
 In Hitler Germany, it was the same: the Fatherland and the man who would lead Germania into its age of glory were both objects of worship.